AviroopGhosh/TAS-Forge/documentation/Technical_Overview.md

 [2] A. Ghosh, S. Yousefi, and T. Kunz, "Latency Bounds for TSN Scheduling in the Presence of Clock Synchronization," *IEEE Networking Letters*, vol. 7, no. 1, pp. 41–45, March 2025.
 [DOI: 10.1109/LNET.2024.3507792](https://doi.org/10.1109/LNET.2024.3507792)

+[3] IEEE Std.
+802.1AS-2020 (Revision of IEEE Std 802.1AS-2011), “IEEE Standard for Local and Metropolitan Area Networks–Timing and synchronization for time-sensitive applications,” 2020.
+ISBN: 9781504464307.